 An Introduction

-Black Noetic theory continues the study of intuition and pivots toward Kevin Young’s inquiry on the art of escape in Back American history.
-In The Grey Album: On the Blackness of Blackness, Young writes, “I’m interested in the ways the fabric of black life has often meant its very fabrication, making a way out of no way, and making it up as you go along “ (17).
-Despite cultures of violence and dispossession, there has always been a will to escape, invent, improvise, and survive for the Black figure.
-To make a way out of no way is a kind of improvisation that refers back to noetic ways of knowing (or feeling).
-My study on the ways that knowledge is produced and expressed begins with the body, in the body, and the embodied.
+Black Noetic theory extends author Kevin Young’s inquiry on the artful dodge (or the art of escape) in black American history and culture.
+In The Grey Album: On the Blackness of Blackness, Young writes, “I’m interested in the ways the fabric of black life has often meant its very fabrication, making a way out of no way, and making it up as you go along” (17).
+Such unpredictability is a fundamental effect of cultures of violence and dispossession; however, despite the barriers, there’s always a will to survive for the black figure.
+“Making a way out of no way” is a kind of resourcefulness, an ingenuity referring back to intuition.
+Under duress, an intuitive expression or enactment is a stabilizing force for maintaining order in the precarity of black life and queer lives on the margin.

 The Body & Embodied